s7u4rt99/chat-ella/README.md

 When trying to implement an option to hide the online-users container for better usability on devices with smaller screen(ie. phones), we ran into issues where the chat container could not stretch and fill the entire page, leaving a blank space of the hidden portion.
 Due to our implementation of the chat container and the lack of time, we decided to take out the hide online users option as it does not achieve much and would actually cause the user more work to hide/show when trying to change chat.

+Local Storage of past chat messages: Our original approach was to use the Javascript built in function of localStorage, however during the construction of such a feature, we found out that the function was not able to save such a large array and that localStorage was only able to maintain memory while the page was still open and so would not be portable across multiple devices and would not be permanently saved onto the local disk.
+We thought of saving the chat history on the server-side but then that would defeat the purpose of the app which would be that the server side would not keep any of the chat information.
+We also found that a web app cannot write directly to local disk and that the only way to do was to make an app instead of a web-app.
+Due to the lack of time and the time needed to port over to an app form for our application, we decided to pushback this feature even though it is quite important.

 GPS System: We feel that currently, there are other more important features which have not been implemented yet, such as voice and video calls, thus we decided to leave this out for now.
 Additionally, we felt that because our app is currently more suited for computers and not mobile devices yet, implementing the GPS system was not high on our priority list as our users would usually be